MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ### How do I make reaction roles temporary?

-Use `m:config reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
+Use `/config reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
 The duration is provided in, say, [the same way as](arguments.md#durations) you use the `temprole` command.

 ### How do I disable notifications that are sent to the user?

 #### If you are a server admin:

-Use `m:config reactionroles <group> dmnotification false` to disable notifications for a group.
+Use `/config reactionroles <group> dmnotification false` to disable notifications for a group.

 {% hint style="warning" %}
 If a message has multiple groups, notifications will still be sent, providing at least one of the other groups has notifications enabled